Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Synthetic area spread

 The matrix of coefficients may not be unique in that the matrix problem defined by Eq.~\ref{eq::CoeffMat} may be underdetermined depending on the precise location of where the Josephson junctions have been removed.
 Regardless, we can substitute this into Eq. \ref{eq::PartEq} to write the resulting equations of motion as

-In Eq. \ref{eq::FinalEq} the area in the equations is no longer the physical area of each junction loop, given by~$\underline{a}_J$, but instead a synthetic set of areas that has a synthetic spread of areas associated and as such containing a contribution from the bare loops areas~$\underline{a}_B$.
+In Eq. \ref{eq::FinalEq} the area in the equations is no longer the physical area of each junction loop, given by~$\underline{a}_J$, but instead a synthetic set of areas, containing a contribution from the bare loops' areas~$\underline{a}_B$.
 We denote this synthetic set of areas by~$\underline{a}'$

-Eq. ~\ref{eq::FinalEq} is a fundamental result of this work as it demonstrates that the dynamics of array is determined by the synthetic set of areas, rather than the physical junction loop areas.
+Eq. ~\ref{eq::FinalEq} is a fundamental result of this work, as it demonstrates that the dynamics of the array is determined by the synthetic set of areas, rather than the physical junction loop areas.
 An immediate consequence of this is that if all of the physical areas are identical, one would expect a periodic VMF response from the array~\cite{oppenlanderNonEnsuremathPhi2000}.
-However, by simply removing Josephson junctions from the array then the relevant parameter becomes the synthetic set of areas, which may also be engineered as incommensurate.
-Hence, the main result of this paper is the demonstrated ability to operate 2D arrays with the advantages of incommensurate spread of areas without varying the values of~$\beta_L$ (in fact $\beta_L$ will be identical for every DC SQUID loop).
-As a result, we can obtain anti-peak responses without the need of physically modifying the areas or inductances of each individual SQUID loop and without risking the degrading of the performances of the 2D arrays when their size increase to large N and M as discussed in Ref.~\cite{oppenlanderTwoDimensionalSuperconducting2003,galilabariasModelingTransferFunction2022}.
+However, by simply removing Josephson junctions from the array, the relevant parameter becomes the synthetic set of areas, which may also be engineered as incommensurate. {While the inductances of the SQUID loops remain unchanged by this process, the concept of the $\beta_L$ parameter becomes less clear.
+It should be the subject of future work to explore if $\beta_L$ is a suitable parameter for such devices, or, if there are some other metrics by which performance should be measured.
+We do theorise, however, that as there is no need to physically modify the areas or inductances of each individual SQUID loop, the risk of degradation of the performances of these SQIFs should be reduced when their size increase to large N and M as discussed in Ref.~\cite{oppenlanderTwoDimensionalSuperconducting2003,galilabariasModelingTransferFunction2022}.}